-Therefore, if they are unable to do so, it would be considered negligence on their part.
-You'll have grounds to hire a California Attorney for Personal Injury to help you.
+Therefore, if they cannot do so, it would be considered negligence on their part.
+You'll have grounds to hire a California Attorney for Slip and Fall Accidents to help you.

 Can a City, County, or Other Public Agency Be Sued for a Slip and Fall?

 Cities, counties, and other organizations are expected to maintain the safety of their buildings, playgrounds, parks, streets, and landscaping, including trees, bushes, and flowers on public property.

 Mass transit, public colleges and universities, public schools, sanitation and water districts, fire and police departments, public hospitals, and state agencies are just a few examples of public organizations.

 Governmental entities may be found accountable (at fault or legally responsible) and obligated to pay damages if they fail to keep their properties free from hazards and a significant injury arises.
 If you're unclear about it, you can consult California Attorney for Slip and Fall Accidents to help you sort things out.